One Day in CalgaryAAA editors suggest these activities for a great short vacation experience.

-Diner Deluxe makes a good starting point not just for the hearty food or the mid-century modern ambience but also because it's just a few minutes from the Calgary Zoo, Botanical Garden & Prehistoric Park (1300 Zoo Rd.
+Diner Deluxe makes a good starting point not just for the hearty food or the mid-century modern ambience but also because it's just a few minutes from the Wilder Institute/Calgary Zoo (1300 Zoo Rd.
 N.E.).

 You'll want to spend a few hours exploring the zoo's carefully designed animal enclosures and exhibits.
 Learn about grizzly bears and wolves in the zoo's Canadian Wilds section, check out the life-size dinosaur models in Prehistoric Park and witness four species of penguins waddling and shaking their tail feathers in an indoor-outdoor exhibit called Penguin Plunge.

 Daily zoo activities offer plenty to keep you busy, with zookeeper talks, animal training sessions, nature walks and daily meet and greets with zoo residents.
 If you're traveling with kids in Calgary, don't miss the storytime presentations and the game-filled activity center.